A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: A General Framework for Comparing DTRs with Ordinal Outcomes

-where $I\{\cdot\}$ is an indicator function.
-Now we are in a position to define $dGOR$ as follows. \begin{definition} Let $Y_{g}$ and $Y_{g'}$ denote the potential outcomes under two dynamic regimes $g$ and $g'$.
-Then the dynamic generalized odds ratio ($dGOR$) between $g$ and $g'$, denoted $\eta_{g,g'}$, is defined as

-where $P(Y_{g}>Y_{g'})$ is the probability that the outcome for a randomly selected patient from the set of patients whose treatment sequence is consistent with the regime $g$ is larger than the outcome for a randomly selected patient from the set of patients whose treatment sequence is consistent with the regime $g'$. \end{definition}
+where $P(Y_{g}>Y_{g'})$ is the probability that the outcome for a randomly selected subject from the set of subjects whose intervention sequence is consistent with the regime $g$ is larger than the outcome for a randomly selected subject from the set of subjects whose intervention sequence is consistent with the regime $g'$.

-Next, we assume that the usual assumptions about potential outcomes \citep{robins97, robins04} in a longitudinal setting, viz., (i) \textit{consistency} and (ii) \textit{no unmeasured confounding}, hold.
-Specifically, the consistency assumption states that the potential outcome under the observed treatment sequence and the observed outcome agree, i.e., $Y = Y_{T_1T_2}$ if the observed treatment sequence is indeed $(T_1, T_2)$.
-Thus, while the $dGOR$ is defined conceptually using potential outcomes, it can be computed based on observed data.
-On the other hand, the no unmeasured confounding assumption states that treatment allocation is independent of future potential outcomes given the history; this is satisfied by design in case of SMARTs \citep{murphy05a}.

-\begin{remark} Even though our main focus in this article is to define and use $dGOR$ for comparing DTRs with ordinal outcomes, the above definition does not require $Y_{g}$ and $Y_{g'}$ to be ordinal variables.
-In fact, as discussed by \citet{Agresti1980} in the context of $GOR$, the $dGOR$ can as well be used to compare DTRs based on continuous outcomes.
-Furthermore, the above definition does not assume any particular parametric model for the data.
-Thus the scope of $dGOR$ is very broad, and it provides an alternative approach to comparing DTRs beyond the standard methods based on mean potential outcomes or {\em value functions} \citep{zhao12, Zhao15a, Zhao15b}; the value function of a regime $g$ is defined as $E(Y_g)$.
-Thus, while value-based methods work with mean potential outcomes, $dGOR$-based methods work with stochastic ordering of potential outcomes. \end{remark}

-\begin{remark} In this article, we develop $dGOR$ mainly for a 2-stage SMART.
-However, in Section \ref{Extn_K_stage}, we derive the $dGOR$ corresponding to any two embedded regimes in a SMART with more than two stages.
-In Section \ref{optimal_DTR}, we also show how to use $dGOR$ to find an optimal regime withing a finite class.
-For a single stage SMART (i.e., an RCT), $dGOR$ becomes $GOR$. \end{remark}